Al-Sulami: Early

-Al-Sulami came from a modest background and was orphaned in his teens after the passing of his father who was known for his piety and refined manners.
+Al-Sulami was born in the city of Nishapur in the year 947 and came from a modest background and was orphaned in his teens after the passing of his father who was known for his piety and refined manners.
 His grandfather became his new guardian, who raised him up and took charge of his education.
 Al-Sulami was only 8 years old when he began to narrate hadiths which were narrated in writings and directly taken from his teacher, Sheikh Abu Bakr al-Subghi.